lethangomes/AI-Textbook-Capstone/CONTRIBUTING.md

 ### Prohibited patterns
 * No secrets should be hard coded.
 All secrets should be in environment variables or .env files.
 If stored in a file, the file should be in .gitignore

+### Dependency update policy
+Dependencies should be reviewed and updated monthly or when a security advisory is issued.
+We can use tools like npm audit to check for vulnerabilities.

 ### Scanning tools
 We intend to use githubs builtin secret scanner

 ## Documentation Expectations

 Specify what must be updated (README, docs/, API refs, CHANGELOG) and docstring/comment standards.
+### Required Updates
+- README.md: update setup instructions, usage examples or project overview as affected.
+- docs/: add or edit documentation and onboarding guides.
+- API References: document new endpoints.
+- CHANGELOG.md: log all user-facing changes (e.g. features, bug fixes).

 ### Docstring/Comment standards
 All functions should have comments above them with